 Thank you for your interest in our program!

-Online Master’s applications available!
-The Ph.D. application deadline has passed.
+Online applications will be available in early September.
 Please visit the Rackham webpages for additional information and the online application link.

 Prospective Ph.D. students interested in quantitative and analytical sciences, as well as prospective Master's students, should apply directly to the Bioinformatics Program through the Rackham Graduate School at the University of Michigan.